on July 28, 2021 (last modified on April 19, 2022) • 9 minute read

 Cummings’ opinion raises a question though – what’s the ideal duration for meetings?
 We asked our contributors the same.
 An overwhelming majority of 45% said 15-30 minutes is the perfect duration for meetings.

 33% also think 30-34 minutes are perfect.
 Less than 12% say 45-60 minutes is the best meeting duration.
 Only 5% agree meetings should last for 15 minutes or less.

 And that’s all, folks.
 This list covers all the essential meetings for keeping employees engaged, informed, and satisfied.
 Once you’re clear on the type of meeting you want to have, you’ll be able to save everybody’s time since you’ll have clear objectives around the meeting.

-And to cut down time on meetings and reporting, you could also start using our dashboard reporting software.
+And to cut down time on meetings and reporting, you could also start using our business dashboard software like an employee time tracking dashboard.
 Start a free trial here.

 | Feb 28

 Popular Blog Posts

 POPULAR DASHBOARD EXAMPLES & TEMPLATES